erohtar/Dasherr/README.md

 ```

 ## Credits
-- Heimdall : The first dashboard I used.
-I loved the live tiles and made quite a few new ones for the services that weren't supported out of the box.
-But since development had stopped long ago, and it was heavy on my server's resources (quite likely because I enabled so many live tiles), I stopped using it
-- Flame : Very well made dashboard, and if it wasn't 100% static, I'd have maybe chosen this.
-I directly lifted the theme names and color swatches from Flame because they looked gorgeous to me, and for that I'm very grateful
+- Flame : Very well made and clean looking dashboard.
+I took the theme names and color swatches from Flame because they looked gorgeous to me, and for that I'm very grateful
 - Dashy : Extremely flexible and beautifully made dashboard - the dev definitely is gifted.
-The inspiration to use online 'dots' came from here.
-I might have stayed with Dashy, but (at least at the time when I tried it) it took 1+ mins to compile and reload every time I made a little configuration change, so I had to start looking elsewhere
+The inspiration to use online 'dots' came from here
+- r/selfhosted : I got interested into self-hosting towards the end of 2021, and since then I've learnt a lot from this subreddit